 Can a tenant terminate a lease early?
 What happens when a tenant breaks a lease?
 Is it any different if a landlord is not fulfilling the contract?

-In some circumstances, tenants can leave without worrying about paying the rent for the remaining months of the lease.
+In some circumstances, tenants can terminate their rental agreement and leave without worrying about paying the rent for the remaining months of the lease after giving notice in a reasonable time.
 The three instances in which this is possible are:

-- You found a replacement tenant: Sometimes you have to leave the apartment for some other reason -- like taking a new job, or to be closer to family.
-In these cases, you can try to find a new tenant to take over the rest of the lease.
-If the new tenant agrees to pay full rent, then the landlord is not in any worse position, and you typically do not have to worry about the rent.
-It should be noted, however, that unless subleases are allowed by your lease, your landlord may have a say in the qualifications of a potential renter.
+Sometimes you have to leave the apartment for some other reason — like taking a new job or to be closer to family for some time.
+In these cases, you can try to sublet by finding a new tenant to take over the rest of the lease.
+If the new tenant agrees to pay the remaining months' rent, then the landlord is not in any worse position, and you typically do not have to worry about the rent.
+It should be noted, however, that unless subleases are allowed by your local laws and the terms of the lease, your landlord may have a say in the qualifications of a potential renter.

 If none of the above is a possibility, you can still break your lease.
-However, you may have to pay some or all of the remaining rent left on your lease should the landlord pursue the matter.
-The amount may vary depending on the state you live in, the type of lease you have (fixed-term or month-to-month), the terms of your lease, and the amount of time it takes for a landlord to find a new tenant to replace you.
+However, you may have to pay some or all of the remaining rent payments left on your lease should the landlord pursue the matter.
+The amount may vary depending on:

 There are plenty of reasons why a tenant may need to break a lease early, such as moving for a new job or a sudden change of finances.
-But regardless of the reason, landlords don't have to release your from your lease obligation in most cases.
-If you believe you're entitled to a release due to the landlord not fulfilling their end of the contract, then you may pursue this in court if necessary.
-Get started today with a free legal evaluation of your particular legal needs.
+But regardless of the reason, landlords don't have to release you from your lease obligation in most cases.